kbettin/testtask202204-1/README.md

-# Neuffer developers-test
+# Csv calculator

-We have prepared for you simple test task what as we believe, allow us to estimate your experience.
-It is a small php-script, which should be started in console like:

-`php console.php --action {action}  --file {file}`

-Script will take two required parameters:

-`{file}` - csv-source file with numbers, where each row contains two numbers between -100 and 100, and

-`{action}` - what action should we do with numbers from `{file}`, and can take next values:
+This project is a PHP CLI application that can be used to run basic calculations on the first two columns of a given csv file and write the result of the calculation into a new csv file if the calculated result value is greater than 0.

+## Requirements

+- Composer
+- PHP (7.4 or 8.0)

+## Installation

+After checkout from the repository run `composer install` to get the required vendor packages installed.

+## Usage

+### Parameters

+#### Action

+The application can handle the following actions:

-* <b>plus</b> - to count summ of the numbers on each row in the {file}
+* <b>plus</b> - to count sum of the numbers on each row in the file
 * <b>minus</b> - to count difference between first number in the row and second
-* <b>multiply</b> - to multiply the numbers on each row in the {file}
+* <b>multiply</b> - to multiply the numbers on each row in the file
 * <b>division</b> - to divide first number in the row and second

-As result of the command execution should be csv file with three columns: first number, second number, and result.
-In CSV-file should be written **ONLY** numbers greater than null.
-If result less than null - it should be written in logs.

-**Example 1**

-`php console.php --action plus  --file {file}`, where in file you can find next numbers:

-10 20 <br/>
--30 20 <br/>
--3 5 <br/>

-As result in CSV file you should write:

-10 20 30 <br/>
--3 5 2

-And in log file, something like "_numbers are - 30 and 20 are wrong_"

-**Example 2**
+#### File

+The input csv file to process.

+### Examples

-`php console.php --action division  --file {file}`, where in file you can find next numbers:
+    php console.php --action {action} --file {file}

-20 10 <br/>
--30 20 <br/>
-3 0 <br/>

-As result in CSV file you should write:

-20 10 2 <br/>

-And in log file, something like:

-_numbers are -30 and 20 are wrong_ <br/>
-_numbers are 3 and 0 are wrong, is not allowed_ <br/>

-##Task
-You need to refactor code and write it on proper way.
-Just do your best: update/delete/add code as you wish.

-After finishing - please push your code in your github/bitbucket account, and send me link back.

-###Requirements

-* After refactoring code shoud work
-* Code should work on PHP7.4+
-* As file source example please use test.csv

-###Result
-Please put result of your work in your Github or Bitbucket account, and send link back.
+or

+    php console.php -a {action} -f {file}

+## Test

+Run `composer test` to have the application tested in your environment.
+It executes the following checks:

+- phpcs - Coding standards (PSR-12)
+- phpstan - Static code analysis
+- phpunit - Unit- and Integration tests